katerinamargatina/katerinamargatina.github.io/_pages/about.md

 under the supervision of
 [Alexandros Potamianos](https://scholar.google.com/citations?user=pBQViyUAAAAJ&hl=en).

 In my free time, I enjoy yoga, movies and long walks (with iced coffee).
-I love tennis, skiing, hiking, and bouldering️ (even though I am not good at it)!
+I love tennis, skiing, hiking, and bouldering (even though I am not good at it)!
 I am generally looking forward to the post-Covid era, when we will be able to enjoy travelling again.🦋

 [//]: # (I was a member of the [SLP@NTUA](https://slp-ntua.github.io/team/) group and I was supervised by ....am a visiting Ph.D. student at the University of Copenhagen🇩🇰 and specifically at )